Sexual Harassment at Work: Know Your Rights

 If you are fired or retaliated against (punished) for doing any of the above, it is illegal, and you could take legal action.
 Retaliation includes being fired or demoted, cutting your pay, changing your shifts, hours, benefits, or duties, being asked to take time off, or any other action that has a negative effect on you and your working conditions.

-If you’re experiencing harassment of any kind, contact one of your local officers or email email@example.com.
+If you’re experiencing harassment of any kind, contact one of your local officers, a staffer and/or complete this form.

 CWA POLICY ON MUTUAL RESPECT